-03/18/2022 South Korea (International Christian Concern) – Last week, South Korea’s opposition candidate, Yoon Suk-yeol, won in the presidential election indicating an incoming shift for life on the peninsula.
-The Korean Democratic Party lost by a narrow margin, putting the newly formed coalition party enroute to the helm of the nation this May
+03/18/2022 South Korea (International Christian Concern) – Last week, South Korea’s opposition candidate, Yoon Suk-yeol, won the presidential election indicating an incoming shift in life on the peninsula.
+The Korean Democratic Party lost by a narrow margin, putting the newly formed coalition party en route to the helm of the nation this May.

 The Northern Neighbor

 Currently led by the third heir of the Kim Dynasty, Kim Jong-un, the authoritarian regime upholds its aggressive dictatorship in the face of international pressures for peace.
 While North Korea’s ambitions of acquiring a successful nuclear missile are well known across the world, many are still unaware of the harsh treatment its residents face within.
 The country aggressively prosecutes anyone deemed to be working against the interests of the state and its leadership.
 Citizens of North Korea are not permitted to know about the world outside of the hermit nation, with few exceptions for those who can visit China.
 Life is heavily controlled in the country, with harsh punishments for anyone who steps outside of them.
 For Christians, actions as simple as praying, talking about the Bible, and sharing one’s faith can lead to beatings, imprisonment, forced labor, and even execution.